ngeodesic-ai/ngf-alpha/README.md

 ## Technical Paper
 A draft paper is included as [Noetic Geodesic Framework: A Geometric Approach to Deterministic AI Reasoning](docs/article_v8.pdf). **Disclaimer**: This is a preliminary alpha-stage document (August 15, 2025), subject to change.
 Feedback is welcome!
 Provisional patent filed as #63/864,726.

-## Patent Status
-A provisional patent was filed on August 15, 2025, with application number 63/864,726.
-Refinements will follow for a utility patent.

 ## Contribute
 This is alpha software!
 Help us refine prompts, test on other hardware, or improve the nudge. **Contributors must sign the [CLA](CLA.md) and email it to ic3moore@gmail.com before submitting pull requests.**